Aminocaproic Acid Injection

 Fatty degeneration of the myocardium has been reported in dogs given intravenous doses of aminocaproic acid at 0.8 to 3.3 times the maximum human therapeutic dose and in monkeys given intravenous doses of aminocaproic acid at 6 times the maximum human therapeutic dose.

 Rarely, skeletal muscle weakness with necrosis of muscle fibers has been reported following prolonged administration.
 Clinical presentation may range from mild myalgias with weakness and fatigue to a severe proximal myopathy with rhabdomyolysis, myoglobinuria, and acute renal failure.
 Muscle enzymes, especially creatine phosphokinase (CPK) are elevated.
 CPK levels should be monitored in patients on long-term therapy.
-Aminocaproic acid administration should be stopped if a rise in CPK is noted.
-Resolution follows discontinuation of aminocaproic acid; however, the syndrome may recur if aminocaproic acid is restarted.
+Aminocaproic Acid Injection administration should be stopped if a rise in CPK is noted.
+Resolution follows discontinuation of Aminocaproic Acid Injection; however, the syndrome may recur if Aminocaproic Acid Injection is restarted.

 The possibility of cardiac muscle damage should also be considered when skeletal myopathy occurs.
 One case of cardiac and hepatic lesions observed in man has been reported.
 The patient received 2 g of aminocaproic acid every 6 hours for a total dose of 26 g.
 Death was due to continued cerebrovascular hemorrhage.
 Necrotic changes in the heart and liver were noted at autopsy.

-Aminocaproic acid inhibits both the action of plasminogen activators and to a lesser degree, plasmin activity.
+Aminocaproic Acid Injection, inhibits both the action of plasminogen activators and to a lesser degree, plasmin activity.
 The drug should NOT be administered without a definite diagnosis and/or laboratory finding indicative of hyperfibrinolysis (hyperplasminemia).*

 Rapid intravenous administration of the drug should be avoided since this may induce hypotension, bradycardia, and/or arrhythmia.